explore, understand & share

 Future Location

-The Museum will be next to the Tatitlek Corporation building in Midtown Anchorage, on vacant land owned by Chugach Alaska Corporation.
+The Museum will be located on 4.4 acres at 36th and Old Seward Highway, next to the Tatitlek Corporation building in Midtown Anchorage, on the Dena’ina Athabaskan traditional homelands, purchased by the Chugach Alaska Corporation.

 Chugach Museum